anreitersimon/Medbrain-Tutorial/STEP6-1.md

 # Step 6.1 Implementing PatientMedicationsViewController - PatientMedicationsViewController Interface

-Similar to creating  the `PatientSignInViewController` interface:
+Creating the `PatientMedicationsViewController` is very similar to creating  the `PatientSignInViewController` interface:
 - Create a `UITableViewController` subclass named `PatientMedicationsViewController`
 - In the `Main.storyboard` select the `PatientMedicationsViewController` and set its class to `PatientMedicationsViewController`

 #### Creating the StatusView
-This ViewController loads data from a remote source.
+This `View Controller` loads data from a remote source.
 While performing such a task its common practice to do this asynchronously.
 (While performing this task the user can still interact with the app.)

 To inform the user that the app is fetching data it displays a StatusView.

-This StatusView has responsibility for displaying:
+The StatusView has responsibility for displaying:
 - loading states
 - error states
 - empty states